PriyankaLiz/rtd2-tutorial/docs/source/usage.rst

     :stub-columns: 1
     :align: center

-    * - Ingredient Testing
+    * - Ingreds
-      - Veg or Non-Veg
+      - Veg
-      - Mandatory or not
+      - Mand
     * - PARSLEY_VEG_THYME_ROSEMARY
       - PARSLEY_VEG_THYME
       - Not mandatory.
 You can add it if required for a more flavoursome experience.
 You can add it if required for a more flavoursome experience.